Gay wrestlers get to grips with being a minority sport

 The sport is a minority sport even within the straight mainstream, and it is constantly fighting for recognition.

-As can be seen with the current IOC debacle [the International Olympic Committee has removed wrestling from its list of 25 core sports], there is a subtle homophobia of non-wrestlers at work here because of the nature of the sport.
+There is a subtle homophobia of non-wrestlers at work here because of the nature of the sport.
 Yet it is the most widely practiced worldwide, inexpensive to do, and has a remarkable history.
-The most egalitarian of sports, that does not favor a body type.
+The most egalitarian of sports, that does not favour a body type.